Grand Creator

 So the earth is that tiny speck in the lower right corner.
 Your whole world, every place you've been to, is on that speck.
 Of course, although this image is to scale, we are much farther away than that.
 Actually, we are 93 million miles from the sun.
 That's so far away, that at the speed of an airplane, it would take you 20 years to get to the sun.
 And yet, it is so powerful that you can go outside on a sunny day and directly feel its warmth on your skin.
 That energy made it all the way to you from millions of miles away.
 These days, we sometimes talk about how humanity in general uses a lot of energy.
 We manufacture, we burn fossil fuels, we use a lot of electricity.
 But our total energy consumption is around one trillionth of the total energy output of the sun.
 Of course most of that energy is just radiating into space.
 We only experience a fraction of it.
 It's funny, sometimes we make it sound like you have to look far into space to find something crazy, but even one of the closest objects to earth is mind-blowing when you take a closer look.

 As big and as powerful as the sun is though, it must not have been that hard for Jehovah to create.
 Why do we say that?
 Because scientists estimate that there are more stars in the universe than there are grains of sand on the earth.
 So how much energy is that?
+What is the total energy output of all the stars?
 We already established that the sun puts out about a trillion times as much energy as we use.
 And now we're saying that there are countless stars like the sun; more than there are grains of sand on the earth.
 We could do some more math and come up with a number with dozens of zeros, but it wouldn't mean anything to us.
 We would have nothing to compare it to.
 Jehovah himself has a comment on this.
 Would you like to hear it?

 He's basically asking who or what can you compare me with?